yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>

 Click on the client-1's Network Settings.
-Then click on Network Interface/IP Configuration
+Then click on Network Interface/IP Configuration.
+Then click on DNS Server.

 ![image](https://github.com/user-attachments/assets/61e6f200-3be4-49ee-abc6-80b60ccaecc1)